grafana/dataplane/docs/contract/contract.md

 ## Possible responses

-### Invalid data response

-If a data type is specified but the response doesn't follow the data type's rules, you'll get an error.

-### Empty response
+### Empty item response

 If you retrieve one or more data items from a data source but an item has no values, that item is said to be an **"Empty value"**.
 In this case, the required data frame fields need to be present, although the fields themselves will have no values.

 ### "No Data" response

-If you retrieve a response from a data source but the response has no data items, the response is said to be a **"No Data"** response.
+If a response has no data items, the response is a **"No Data"** response.

 No data response can happen:

 - If the entire set has no items.
 - If the response has no frame and no error is returned.

-.
-The encoding for the form of a type is a single frame, with the data type declaration, and a zero length of fields (null or []).
+If you have a response with no data, send a single frame, including the data type, and don't use any other fields on that frame.

-However, in this case the Type and other metadata can not be returned -- so the single frame form is usually preferable.
+### Invalid data response

+If a data type is specified but the response doesn't follow the data type's rules, you'll get an error.

 ### Error responses

-An error response is returned from outside the data frames using the `Error` and `Status` properties on a [DataResponse](https://pkg.go.dev/github.com/grafana/grafana-plugin-sdk-go/backend#DataResponse).
+If a query returns an error, the error response is returned from outside the data frames using the `Error` and `Status` properties on [DataResponse](https://pkg.go.dev/github.com/grafana/grafana-plugin-sdk-go/backend#DataResponse).
 When an error is returned with the DataResponse, a single frame with no fields may be included as well, but it won't be considered **"No Data"** due to the error.
-This frame is included so that metadata, in particular a frame's `ExecutedQueryString`, can be returned to the caller with an error.
+This frame is included so that metadata, in particular a frame's `ExecutedQueryString`, can be returned with the error.

 In a plugin backend, the call [`DataQueryHandler`](https://pkg.go.dev/github.com/grafana/grafana-plugin-sdk-go/backend#QueryDataHandler) can return an error.
 Use this option only when the entire request (all queries) fail.